SaifAhammod/SaifAhammod/README.md

 - 👨‍💻 All of my major projects and publications are available at <a href="https://saifahammod.me/mywork.html" target="_blank">Projects</a>

-- 💼 Research Assistant at North South University
+- 💼 Research Assistant at NSU Intelligent Robotics Lab (NIRO Lab)

 - 💬 Ask me about Java, Machine Learning and Robotics